priyankamathur/primathu-repo/README.md

    -#- When user updates the quantity and/ or size in the overlay and clicks on Edit link -#- The quantity, size and the respective price gets updated
   - When user clicks on View Link in a products carousal an View Overlay opens up.
-    -#- It shoes respective products data.
+    -#- It shows the respective products data.